klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S04_Programming_accelerators.md

 is a framework developed by CASUS - Center for Advanced Systems Understanding of the Helmholtz Zentrum Dresden Rossendorf.
 Alpaka also supports various backends, including a CUDA back-end for NVIDIA GPUs.
-There is also work going on on a HIP backend for AMD GPUs, with support for Intel GPUs coming through a SYCL and an OpenMP offloac backend.
+There is also work going on on a HIP backend for AMD GPUs, with support for Intel GPUs coming through a SYCL and an OpenMP offload backend.

 ## Libraries